odino/odino.github.com/source/_posts/2018-03-23-tsv-better-than-csv.markdown

 ---

-Lately I've been getting a few questions on why one should use `.tsv` files since CSVs are "stardard" and virtually everyone knows how they work -- so I wanted to clarify this once and for all.
+Lately I've been getting a few questions on why one should use `.tsv` files since CSVs are "standard" and virtually everyone knows how they work -- so I wanted to clarify this once and for all.

 <!-- more -->